isomerpages/iras-taxacademy/_executive-tax-programmes/5-International Tax Programmes.md

 This course will enable participants to acquire basic knowledge in tax treaties and transfer pricing.

-[Registration Form](https://docs.google.com/forms/d/1jPci3DZbIt5I5lB3cv1Q-euqIkfYF7zzeI_1IhoHSoE/edit){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/BrochureITPL112020.pdf){:target="_blank"}
+[Registration Form](https://docs.google.com/forms/d/1z8UoaLEZ19T82vaWO1l5mohY3BPyFeXdpOlAjDASnQY/edit){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/L1IntTax22020brochure.pdf){:target="_blank"}

-**Registration is CLOSED for intake 1/2020**
+**Registration is OPEN for intake 2/2020**
-The next intake for this course will be in Feb 2021.
+The next intake for this course will be in May 2021.
 Registration will open six weeks before the course commencement date.

 <a id="etp2IT-ta-id"></a>
 ### **Executive Tax Programme Level II (International Tax)**